-- 1. A bachelor's degree from an institution which is recognized by its own regional accrediting association. - 2.
-A minimum cumulative undergraduate grade point average of 2.75 on a 4.0 scale.
+- 1. A bachelor's degree from an institution that is regionally accredited. - A minimum cumulative undergraduate grade point average of 2.75 on a 4.0 scale (3.0 minimum cumulative undergraduate GPA required for Athletic Training).
 (Only the graduate grade point average will be considered for those who have completed at least 12 graduate credits.) - 3.
-Completion of at least 9 credits (for Counseling and General Psychology)/12 credits (for School Counseling) in the behavioral sciences; completion of 9 specific science prerequisite course requirements (for Athletic Training).
+Completion of at least 9 credits (for Counseling and General Psychology)/12 credits (for School Counseling) in the behavioral sciences; completion of 10 specific science prerequisite course requirements (for Athletic Training).

-After all application materials are submitted, the student will be contacted regarding scheduling an interview.
+After all application materials are submitted and reviewed, the student may be contacted regarding scheduling an interview.
 The decision on the application for admission to study is made by the director of the program to which the student has applied.
-The Associate Director of Admission for Graduate Programs notifies the applicant regarding the program's decision.
-Upon acceptance, students are required to pay a confirmation deposit of \$100.
+The Director of Admission for Graduate and Postbaccalaureate Programs notifies the applicant regarding the program's decision.
+Upon acceptance, students are required to pay a confirmation deposit of \$100, which will be applied to their tuition.
 This deposit secures their spot in their respective program and allows them to register for courses.